NSW

 Free entry.

-Jan 17 to Nov 1, 2026 Tell Them Their Dreaming by First Nations (Jawoyn) Australian artist Troy-Anthony Baylis presents an expanded iteration of his 2019–20 series Tell Them Their Dreaming, now installed across the facade of Wollongong Art Gallery.
-This playful and evocative series draws on lyrics from a wide range of songs that reference dreams and dreaming.
-Baylis visually samples music from queer icons such as Kylie Minogue, Mariah Carey, and Prince; Australian bands including Ratcat and The Masters Apprentices; and Wollongong’s own legendary stoner rock band, Tumbleweed.
-Conceived in a semi-sleep state, Tell Them Their Dreaming explores the layeredmeanings of dreaming – as sleep and the subconscious, as fantasy and desire in popular music, and most significantly, as sacred Aboriginal cultural knowledge known as The Dreaming.
-Curated by Daniel Mudie Cunningham.
+To May 24 Tell Them Their Dreaming by First Nations (Jawoyn) Australian artist Troy-Anthony Baylis presents an expanded iteration of his 2019–20 series now installed across the facade of the Gallery.
+This playful and evocative series draws on lyrics from a wide range of songs that reference dreams and dreaming Baylis visually samples music from queer icons.
+Tell Them Their Dreaming, explores the layered meanings of dreaming – as sleep and the subconscious, as fantasy and desire in popular music, and most significantly, as sacred Aboriginal cultural knowledge known as The Dreaming.
+Presented by Wollongong Art Gallery.

 Blue Mountains